 These financial statements are not intended to present, and do not present, the full cost of the LHWCA Program (Program).
 In addition to the Fund costs presented in these statements, the full cost of the Program would include certain direct costs of OWCP in the form of salaries and expenses for administration of the Program and allocated costs of OWCP and other DOL agencies incurred in support of the Program.
 These financial statements present the financial position, net cost of operations, changes in net position and budgetary resources of the Fund, in accordance with U.S. generally accepted accounting principles and the form and content requirements of OMB Circular A-136, Financial Reporting Requirements.
 These financial statements have been prepared from the books and records of the Fund.
 The full cost of the Program is included in the DOL consolidated financial statements and related notes.
 The Fund is considered a fiduciary activity of DOL and is properly disclosed and reported in the consolidated financial statements of DOL as a fiduciary Fund.
 Accordingly, the fiduciary assets and liabilities are not recognized on the consolidated balance sheet.
-The Fund is described in accordance with SFFAS 31 under Reporting Entity and in Note 22, Fiduciary Activity of DOL's consolidated financial statements and related notes.
+The Fund is described in accordance with Statements of Federal Financial Accounting Standards 31 under Reporting Entity and in Note 22, Fiduciary Activity of DOL's consolidated financial statements and related notes.

-Notes to the Financial Statements Years ended September 30, 2021 and 2020
+Notes to the Financial Statements For the Years Ended September 30, 2024 and 2023